RafaySystems/envmgr/setup/README.md

 Below binaries are required to run the script.
 > docker docker-compose git grep awk jq yq rctl

+RCTL must be initialized with the org details where the templates will be installed.

 - **Update the values.yaml**

 **hostenv** - Host Environment